Skip to the content

 A Critical Education-Centered Restorative Justice Training

 Gaps in empathy, trust, and, respect between professionals and those they deal with in the workspace call attention to the need for more strategic and practical (emphasis on practical!) ways of addressing interpersonal conflict.
 Restorative justice is an evidence-based practice, commonly used in education and criminal justice contexts, that focuses on bringing individuals with ongoing conflict or tension into direct mediation.
 Focusing on the seemingly illusory idea of ”closure,” restorative justice forges thoughtful discussions of how people impact one another, with an eye towards recognizing and tending to wounds that have arisen.
-Drawing from social work in education models, CHUM’s Restorative Justice Trainings focuses on accountability, healing, and prevention as part of an iterative process; accountability in ”aggressors” acknowledging potential harms that they have created; healing in survivors announcing these harms and aggressors acknowledging them; and prevention in creating mutual understandings on the need to avoid further conflict.
+Drawing from social work in education models, CHUM’s Restorative Justice Training focuses on accountability, healing, and prevention as part of an iterative process; accountability in ”aggressors” acknowledging potential harms that they have created; healing in survivors announcing these harms and aggressors acknowledging them; and prevention in creating mutual understandings on the need to avoid further conflict.

 Unlike traditional conflict management “interventions,” restorative justice focuses on establishing truth and reconciliation, and brings in all impacted communities.
 For example, in the context of a school conflict, a restorative justice intervention may not include just two students who have been in a fight with one another, but a hall monitor and teacher who had to intervene.
 Along these lines, restorative justice stands in stark contrast to the punitive and often retributive ways that the American judicial system frequently engages with individuals, particularly those who are Black or Latino, leading to further marginalization and often incarceration (i.e., the ”school-to-prison” pipeline).